Glenrodrigues/cloud-project/foodapp-client/README.md

 * Output: Json file containing all the information related to two faceandcomparison result.

 ###  Text Extraction
-• Description:Sellers will be requested to upload license of pharmacy andtext will be extracted from that document and compare it with pre define rulesand then it is stored in Mongodb database . • Input:Upload License. • Processing state:AWS service Textract will extract the text and it will beprocess with pre define rules. • Output: Stored in database containing user id ,users shop nameandextracted info from the documents.
+* Description:Sellers will be requested to upload license of pharmacy and text will be extracted from that document and compare it with pre define rulesand then it is stored in Mongodb database .
-11
+* Input:Upload License.
+* Processing state:AWS service Textract will extract the text and it will beprocess with pre define rules.
+* Output: Stored in database containing user id ,users shop nameandextracted info from the documents.

-3.1.5 Prescription upload
+### Prescription upload
-• Description:Customers can place order by uploading the prescriptionandseller will receive mail containing all the information related to it ,seller canview the prescription from the cloud . • Input:Photo Prescription. • Processing state:Uploaded photo of prescription will be convertedintobase64 format and store it on cloudinary and the link to viewit will bemailed to seller • Output: Mail to seller which will contain the link to viewprescriptionandaddress related information.
-3.1.6 A* searching algorithm
+* Description:Customers can place order by uploading the prescriptionandseller will receive mail containing all the information related to it ,seller canview the prescription from the cloud .
+* Input:Photo Prescription.
+* Processing state:Uploaded photo of prescription will be convertedintobase64 format and store it on cloudinary and the link to viewit will bemailed to seller
+* Output: Mail to seller which will contain the link to viewprescriptionandaddress related information.
+*
+### A* searching algorithm
-• Description:Customers can look for pharmacy near themand order themedicine from their.
-So we are using A* algorithm to display the pharmacyaccording to their distance ,smallest distance will be displayed first. • Input:Current Location of user. • Processing state:Pharmacy within 10km will be displayed we are usingGoogleGeocoding Api from GCP and to display according to their distancewe are using A* algorithm. • Output: Pharmacy within 10km and shorted distance will be displayed.
-3.1.7 Seller dashboard
+* Description:Customers can look for pharmacy near themand order themedicine from their.
+So we are using A* algorithm to display the pharmacyaccording to their distance ,smallest distance will be displayed first.
+* Input:Current Location of user.
+* Processing state:Pharmacy within 10km will be displayed we are usingGoogleGeocoding Api from GCP and to display according to their distancewe are using A* algorithm.
+* Output: Pharmacy within 10km and shorted distance will be displayed.

+### Seller dashboard
-• Description:A dashboard would be visible to the seller to analyze andtrackthe orders. • Input:Visiting the dashboard or usage page. • Processing state:Uploaded photo of prescription will be convertedintobase64 format and store it on cloudinary and the link to viewit will bemailed to seller
+* Description:A dashboard would be visible to the seller to analyze andtrackthe orders.
+* Input:Visiting the dashboard or usage page.
+* Processing state:Uploaded photo of prescription will be convertedintobase64 format and store it on cloudinary and the link to viewit will bemailed to seller
-12
 • Output: Showing orders pending and add product.